cecid/hermes-docs/docs/source/application.rst

           </MessageInfo>
       </soap-body>

-   Process the SOAP response and extract the status information of the ebMS message if there is no SOAP fault.
+   Process the SOAP response and extract the status information from the ebMS message if there is no SOAP fault.

    .. code-block:: java